Reece Johnson attends Assembly

 Every year we present the Jack Petchey Leader Award to a member of staff or volunteer at the school who has 'gone that extra mile' to support the pupils at our school.
 This year we were pleased to announce the winner..........Margaret Bowden.
 Mr Maxwell presented Margaret with the award to recognise the many years of voluntary work she has done at Cedar Hall.
 Margaret joined GB for a class celebration in which she was given a framed certificate and a medallion.
 A huge thank you goes out to her for all of the support she has provided to pupils and staff at the school.

 Jack Petchey Award

-Jack Petchey Award Winners - Summer 2017
+Jack Petchey Award Winners - Autumn 2018

+The second winner was Sarah who has been extremely supportive to another classmate this term.
+She always has a very positive attitude and is a fantastic role model to her peers.
+She also has a consistent excellent approach to her school work.
 A huge well done to both of these pupils who will now be deciding how to spend their £250 winnings around the school.

-Fellowship Afloat 2017
+Fellowship Afloat 2018